bnnyng/garden/content/Axioms of set theory.md

 tags:
   - permanent-note
   - topic-logic-mathematics
+  - MATH-UN1207
+  - MATH-GU4061
+date: 2022-09-03
-lastmod: 2024-02-13T16:41:27-08:00
+lastmod: 2024-09-07T11:44:42-04:00
+publish: "true"
 ---
 # Overview

-## Axioms of set theory

 The axioms of naïve set theory allow sets to be useful for more math.

-They are as follows:
+>[!abstract] Axioms: Naïve set theory

-1. Sets are specified by their elements.
+>1.
+Sets are specified by their elements.
-2. The natural numbers form a set.
+>2.
+The natural numbers form a set.
-3. Subsets can be defined with formulas.
+>3.
+Subsets can be defined with formulas.
-4. If $X, Y$ are sets, there is a set called the **Cartesian product** $X \times Y$ whose elements are ordered pairs.
+>4.
+If $X, Y$ are sets, there is a set called the **Cartesian product** $X \times Y$ whose elements are ordered pairs.
-5. If $X$ is a set, there is a **power set of X** whose elements $s \in \mathcal P(x)$ are the subsets $S \subseteq X$.
+>5.
+If $X$ is a set, there is a **power set of X** whose elements $s \in \mathcal P(x)$ are the subsets $S \subseteq X$.

 Sets contain unique member elements.
 Subsets can be produced from the elements of a larger set that satisfy a given condition.
 To prove two sets are equal (i.e., contain the same elements) we must prove that each is a subset of the other.